tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 Ruminating on my failure a bit, I thought of more realistic ways to keep the same user-friendliness, while also avoiding having to deal with people who like to ruin nice things, and without spending more money.

-The crux of the problem is that we want a way of automatically creating Github issues whenever we make a new blog post.
-For most people linking their blog posts to Github issues, they're probably hosting their blog on Github.
-For those people hosting their blog on Github, they're probably using [Jekyll](https://jekyllrb.com/) underneath--people like me, which is who I'm really doing this for anyways.
+The crux of the problem is that we want a way of automatically creating GitHub issues whenever we make a new blog post.
+For most people linking their blog posts to GitHub issues, they're probably hosting their blog on GitHub.
+For those people hosting their blog on GitHub, they're probably using [Jekyll](https://jekyllrb.com/) underneath--people like me, which is who I'm really doing this for anyways.

 From this, we can assume that any of our blog posts will reside in a folder (probably `_posts`), and having access to all the text within those files we can copy that to the GitHub issue if we want to, and we can do all of it using...

-## Github Actions
+## GitHub Actions

 Heard enough about these yet?

-> "GitHub Actions usage is free for public repositories and self-hosted runners" - [Github](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions)
+> "GitHub Actions usage is free for public repositories and self-hosted runners" - [GitHub](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions)

-If you're using Github issues for blogs, your Github repo is probably public anyways, so this route is free so long as you're not creating more than one PR every two seconds.
-Within Github Actions, you even have access to a secret that contains an access token which you can use to create issues using the Github API.
+If you're using GitHub issues for blogs, your GitHub repo is probably public anyways, so this route is free so long as you're not creating more than one PR every two seconds.
+Within GitHub Actions, you even have access to a secret that contains an access token which you can use to create issues using the GitHub API.

-I made [this Github Action which](https://github.com/marketplace/actions/social-action), when given a configuration file `.github/social.yml` containing something like the following, will automatically create new issues for you as necessary:
+I made [this GitHub Action which](https://github.com/marketplace/actions/social-action), when given a configuration file `.github/social.yml` containing something like the following, will automatically create new issues for you as necessary:

 ```yml
 api_version: v1/social # versioned configuration API